“I used to work with people who kept me in a box until they needed me. I’d come out and work when they said so, then go back to my box. Now I’m free.”

 May 18, 1947: Two clippings.
 One is an example of a typical record store advertisement of the time.
 The Decca “Cast Album” of songs from Meet Me In St. Louis is listed, selling for $3.15.
 The second, dated May 17th and published on the 18th, note the new dance team of Judy Garland and Gene Kelly and both The Pirate and Easter Parade.
 At this point, Kelly hadn’t yet broken his ankle prompting Fred Astaire to be his replacement.

 Of particular note is the mention that Judy had gained 20 pounds and was looking beautiful at 110 pounds, which indicates that she had previously allegedly been down to 95 pounds.
 Judy’s weight was always a topic for the columns and in the forties, it was often remarked that she was too skinny rather than “plump” as she had previously been described, and would again be described in the 1950s.

 On this day in 1947, Judy was at home sick from MGM.
 She had been working on The Pirate with Gene Kelly and, contrary to the article’s note about her gaining weight, was not in good health and was once again wearing herself out.

 May 18, 1952: The last night of Judy’s four-week engagement at the Los Angeles Philharmonic.
 The engagement grossed $220,000 including $56,000 in the third week alone.
-Judy’s next concert appearance was on May 26th when opened her vaudeville show to the Curran Theater in San Francisco.
+Judy’s next concert appearance was on May 26th when she took her vaudeville show to the Curran Theater in San Francisco.
 In the interim, she appeared on Bing Crosby’s radio show and was granted her divorce from Vincente Minnelli freeing her up to marry Sid Luft.